sheiney/monkeytrack/README.md

 * `include\uservars.s2s`: User-specific configuration file that defines certain constants and variables for a particular user/rig combination.
 * `analysisEnvironment.s2s`: Spike2 script that provides a pipeline for post-processing, analyzing, and exporting data acquired using MonkeyTrack.

-The software shares features with other programs used in behaving monkey research but was written to work with the equipment used in the Blazquez lab.
+The software shares features with other programs used in behaving monkey research but was written to work with the equipment used in the Blazquez Lab.
 Briefly, the program generates all of the digital and analog signals required to control a mirror galvo system for moving a laser target that is projected in front of the monkey and two servomotors for rotating the monkey and an optokinetic drum.
 It operates by monitoring the monkey’s eye position relative to the laser target and rewarding the monkey for looking at the target as it moves around the screen according to the particular task being performed.
 The criterion for accepting that the monkey is correctly following the target is that the monkey’s eye position remains within an invisible "window", specified in degrees, that surrounds the target.

 *Architecture of program*